TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

   :ref:`cobj-fluidtemplate` is available, which uses Fluid from inside TypoScript.

-  * See :doc:`t3sitepackage:Index` for a complete walkthrough of creating a sitepackage, which is the basis for a custom theme for your site.
   * See :ref:`t3coreapi:adding-your-own-content-elements` for an
     introduction on how to create your own content element types using TypoScript FLUIDTEMPLATE, Fluid and data processors.